List of New Hampshire historical markers (51–75): . Scotch-Irish Settlement

 "In April 1719, sixteen Presbyterian Scotch-Irish families settled here in two rows of cabins along West Running Brook easterly of Beaver Brook.
 Initially known as Nutfield, the settlement became Londonderry in 1723.
 The first year, a field was planted, known as the Common Field, where the potato was first grown in North America."

+Note: this marker was erected in 1969.